 - from Esri Shape, MapInfo Tab or Google KML files

-Combining, formatting and filtering spatial data
+Combining, formatting and filtering

-Location Manager’s in-built view builder can be used to combine spatial data from multiple sources helping to enrich and bring new insights to the data available.
+Location Manager’s in-built view builder can be used to combine location and spatial data from multiple sources helping to enrich and bring new insights to the data available.
 This can then be formatted and filtered by relevance for any specific audience.

 The view builder also has a simple wizard-driven mapping mode as well as a more advanced mode where complex views can be configured using SQL.
 To help maximise flexibility, a user can create further views on existing views they have already created.

-Any data held can be sent to a recipient in a variety of GIS formats including ESRI Shape, MapInfo Tab or CSV format according to their preference.
+Any data held can be sent to a recipient in a variety of GIS formats including ESRI Shape, MapInfo Tab as well as CSV format according to their preference.
 It can be sent via email, FTP or to a network folder location.
 It can be automated via the in-built scheduler, as often as you require.
 The same data can be sent to multiple recipients, each of whom may require differing formats and/or frequency.
 Any published data can be split by a field of the user’s choice to make it easy to consume and relevant to their needs.

 Mobile access & augmented reality

 Location Manager is the engine that drives our augmented reality application, Symphony AR.
-It comes with a set of web services that allow you to view any of its spatial data on a smartphone, tablet or smart glasses while out in the field.
-This data can be viewed in a traditional 2D map and as augmented reality images overlaying the real-life view on the screen.
-Adaptable to your organisation’s individual needs, you can choose the data you want represented, determine the visual representation, restrict the devices that have access and control security.
-Proximity and time based banner ads can be displayed on the mobile devices and can also configured by the user.
+It comes with a set of web services that allow you to view any of its location and spatial data on a smartphone, tablet or smart glasses while out in the field.
+This can be viewed in a traditional 2D map and as augmented reality images overlaying the real-life view on the screen.
+Adaptable to individual needs, you can choose the data you want represented, determine the visual representation, restrict the devices that have access and control security.
+Proximity and time based banner ads can be displayed on the mobile devices and can also be configured by the user.

 Please see Symphony AR for more details on augmented reality.